opencog/atomspace/opencog/opencl/Design.md

   open/close/read/write 4-tuple provides an abstraction that works very well for many I/O tasks: open/close to manage the channel, and read/write to use it.
 But the OpenCL interfaces do not map cleanly to open/close/read/write.
-They use a more compex structure.
+They use a more complex structure.

-The abstraction I'm getting is this: open near point, open far point, select far-point message receipient, send message.
+The abstraction I'm getting is this: open near point, open far point, select far-point message recipient, send message.
 That mapping would have psuedocode like so:
 ```
    open_near_point() {